frankfajardo/lms-content-template-scorm2004e3/README.md

     * shared/js/SCOBot/SCORM_API.js - the player uses the minified version.
     * shared/js/SCOBot/SCOBot.js - the player uses the minified version.
     * shared/js/SCOBot/Local_API_1484_11.js - the player uses the minified version.
-    * the .git folder - if you are using GIT for source version management.
+    * .git folder (or similar), if you are using GIT for source version management.
 You can manually delete this from your SCORM ZIP package.

 ## Contact ##